Volunteering at Craig Hospital

 - E-mail a copy of a tuberculosis (TB) test you've taken within the past three months; if you haven't been recently tested, you can get a TB test at Craig

 - Receive a mandatory yearly flu shot

-Peer Mentor Program at Craig
+Craig Hospital Peer Mentor Program

-The mission of Craig’s Peer Mentor program is to foster connections between our inpatients and those in the community living with spinal cord injury or brain injury.
+The mission of Craig Hospital's Peer Mentor Program is to foster connections between our inpatients and those in the community living with spinal cord injury or brain injury.
 After medical care and therapies, there lies a gap into the unknown for patients who are re-entering the community.
 A peer mentor can bridge that gap by providing insight into what life may look like in the community.
 A peer, who shares stories of their life experience, offers a glimpse into living with a disability.
 This allows the patient to imagine their future self, striving for a life well-lived.
 Sometimes, even being a friendly listener can be beneficial to our patients.
 Peer mentors will benefit in knowing that they shared insight, guidance and support through a very daunting time in a person's life.
 It’s a win-win situation.